4: Evolution of the Hindu-Arabic digit

 Sculpted date "1481" in the Convent church of Maria Steinach in Algund, South Tirol, Italy.
 The upward loop signifies the number 4.

-Brahmic numerals represented 1, 2, and 3 with as many lines.
+Brahmi numerals represented 1, 2, and 3 with as many lines.
 4 was simplified by joining its four lines into a cross that looks like the modern plus sign.
 The Shunga would add a horizontal line on top of the digit, and the Kshatrapa and Pallava evolved the digit to a point where the speed of writing was a secondary concern.
 The Arabs' 4 still had the early concept of the cross, but for the sake of efficiency, was made in one stroke by connecting the "western" end to the "northern" end; the "eastern" end was finished off with a curve.
 The Europeans dropped the finishing curve and gradually made the digit less cursive, ending up with a digit very close to the original Brahmin cross.